dnarain/cdp-instructions-aws/dl-access.md

 ![](screenshots/cdp-env-sync-done.png)

-4. Voila, you should be in
+4. Voila, you're in.
 Now, when you retry accessing the URLs for Datalake service, you should be single signed on to it.

 ![](screenshots/cdp-datalake-cm-working.png)